emiyl/cemu-macos-compatibility/README.md

   "0005000010143600": {             // Title ID
     "name": "Zelda Wind Waker HD",  // Title name "region": "EUR",                // Title region
-    "tests": [                      // Compatibility test array (this is covered below) {
+    "comment": "Note on any requirements or recommendations to run this title" "tests": [                      // Compatibility test array (this is covered below) {
         "rating": 4.5,